edgedb/easy-edgedb/chapter3/answers.md

 #### 4. People keep trying to make characters with negative ages.
 Can you think of a constraint that can stop this?

-We haven't seen this constraint but it's easy to guess: with `min_value()` you can do it.
+We haven't seen this constraint before but we have seen `max_value()` so it's easy to guess: with `min_value()` you can do it.
 With these two constraints, HumanAge must be between 0 and 120:

 ```sdl
 scalar type HumanAge extending int16 {